VolodymyrKulykPersonal/SoundTouch-Android/README.md

 </pre>

-An Android wrapper for the The SoundTouch C++ Audio Processing Library by Olli Parviainen 2001-2012, distrubted under LGPL license.
+An Android wrapper for the the SoundTouch C++ Audio Processing Library by Olli Parviainen 2001-2012, distrubted under LGPL license.

 It is alpha, use at your own risk.